 It’s important to make sure your online and offline efforts are integrated too.
 If you’re talking about one thing in your email, another on your website, and something else on the doors or phones or by mail, that may confuse your supporters and limit your impact.

 Finally, report back: win lose or draw.
 If your supporters care enough to sign a petition, they want to know what happens next.
 This is also a good opportunity for fundraising or follow up actions, if that makes sense on your issue.
-It’s pretty easy in Salsa to use action-history targeting to reach only the signers of a specific petition for follow-up emails.
+It’s hopefully pretty easy in your CRM to use action-history targeting to reach only the signers of a specific petition for follow-up emails.

-Have more questions or need help making online advocacy more effective for your organization?
+Have more questions or need help making online advocacy more effective for your non-profit or political campaign?
 Contact PowerThru today to make your online actions awesome!